Manhunt underway for suspect in series of shootings that left 4 people dead and 1 injured across different Memphis locations | CNN

 “Preliminary information indicates this was a Domestic Violence incident, and the suspect is a known relative who fled each scene in a white 2017 Chevrolet Malibu bearing TN Tag #390-BHTM in an unknown direction,” police said.

-One of the shootings, on Fieldlark Drive, wounded three females, two of whom died and a third who was left in critical condition, police said.
-The other shooting, nearly 13 miles away on Warrington Road, left another female dead, police said.
+One of the shootings, on Fieldlark Drive, killed a woman and 13-year-old girl, and left a 15-year-old girl in critical condition, Memphis Police Department spokesman Christopher Williams said.
+The other shooting, nearly 13 miles away on Warrington Road, left another woman dead, police said.

-Authorities have not identified the victims or provided information on their ages or how they’re related to the suspect.
+Authorities have not identified the victims or provided information on how they’re related to the suspect.

 Memphis police said local, state and federal agencies are involved in the manhunt for Christian Jr.